Skip to content

 4. Server-side

-The server (api/server.py) stores only the fields documented at /privacy.json (machine-readable, versioned).
-Specifically:
+The fields the server stores are documented at /privacy.json (machine-readable, versioned).

 • The server has no access to anything the CLI didn't put in the payload.
 Driver builds, PCI IDs, kernel patches, etc. are physically absent.